richelbilderbeek/prao_emil_20240603/report.md

 ### What is a flamegraph?

-A flamegraph shows whats runs slow and what runs fast in your code.
+A flamegraph shows what runs slow and what runs fast in your code.

 ### How does a flamegraph look like?